hourswithoutsleep/DeadlandsCityOfOro/Characters/Fillmore.Graves.md

 Oro City has urgent need for a new minister to lead a growing congregation.
 If interested please write to Augusta Tabor about the position.
 As a sign of our interest in this position being filled, we have recently built a new building to serve as our new church.

 The last minister in the town disappeared during the night shortly after his new church was built, leaving the town looking for a new minister unexpectedly.

+### Connections

+Has worked with Dolly Dawson in the past.

+### Question

+How do you feel about Dolly Dawson after your previous experiences with her?